kotynskm/node-project/README.md

 # Project Overview

 Tea Shop is a project I created to expand my knowledge of Node.js, Express.js, MongoDB and RESTful API development.
 It was created with MVC file structure.
-Tea routes are implemented to display info about teas in the database, or info about an individual tea by ID.
-User routes are implemented to display info, create, update, and delete users.
-Views are implemented using pug templating language.
+I also learned how to model data using a NoSQL database, how to use Postman to view responses from routes, and how to use middleware and NPM package manager.

 ## Technologies